 Actions in the state legislature

-In 2019, we are working with partners to pass state policies that will help reduce plastic pollution in our ocean and recover the endangered southern resident orcas.
-Join us by emailing your legislator in Olympia or calling the legislative hotline at 1-800-562-6000 to ask them to support these important bills:
+In 2019, we worked with partners to pass state policies that will help reduce plastic pollution in our ocean and recover the endangered southern resident orcas.
+Read more on our blog.

 Orca emergency response:

-- HB 1580 & SB 5577: Reducing vessel noise and disturbance so the orcas have an easier time finding prey.
+- SB 5577: Reducing vessel noise and disturbance so the orcas have an easier time foraging for the scarce salmon.

-- HB 1194 & SB 5135: Reducing toxic pollution to clean up our waters and improve survival rates for orca calves.
+- SB 5135: Reducing toxic pollution to clean up our waters and improve survival rates for orca calves.

-- HB 1579 & SB 5580: Protecting salmon and forage fish habitat by clarifying and expanding WDFW’s enforcement capacity over shoreline armoring permits under the Hydraulic Code.
+- HB 1579: Protecting salmon and forage fish habitat by clarifying and expanding WDFW’s enforcement capacity over shoreline armoring permits under the Hydraulic Code.

 Reducing plastic pollution: